libsusa/susa/README.md

 # Susa Open Source Project

-Susa is a mathematics and signal processing C++ framework based on KISS principle.
-The mobility is the key feature of Susa.
-It is a stand-alone and modern signal processing framework that can easily be ported to mobile platforms.
-It is designed not to have any dependencies to any none standard third party library.
-A C++11 compiler is necessary and sufficient in order to compile it.
-Therefore, Susa can be exploited in mobile platforms such as Android NDK (Native Development Toolkit) without restriction.
+Susa is a mathematics and signal processing C++ framework based on [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle.
+It is stand-alone with a modern architecture.
+It is designed not to have any dependencies to none standard third party libraries.
+Indeed, a C++11 compiler along with STL is necessary and sufficient in order to compile it.
+Therefore, portability is the key feature of Susa.
+For example it can be exploited in mobile platforms such as Android NDK (Native Development Toolkit) without any restriction.
 This brings the power and speed of the C++ native code to the user friendly Java based mobile applications.
 Susa is also a simulation framework for the researchers and engineers who design computational systems.
-It has linear algebra, signal processing and communications common methods.
+It has linear algebra, signal processing and common communications blocks.

+A matrix template class is at the heart of Susa with a constellation of classes and functions that take input matrices and return results as output matrices.

 ### Highlights
+ - Matrix and multi-dimensional array types (template classes)
  - Linear algebraic operations and analysis (e.g. Determinant and SVD).
- - Signal processing operations (e.g. FFT, Filter, Convolution and Random Number Generators).
+ - Signal processing operations (e.g. FFT, Filter (FIR/IIR), Convolution and Random Number Generators).
  - Convolutional Forward Error Correction (FEC) computational blocks (Encoder, Viterbi and BCJR decoders).
- - Channel equalizers (Viterbi and BCJR decoders).
+ - Channel equalisers (Viterbi and BCJR decoders).

 ## Build and Test Susa
 To build Susa you need to have a C++ compiler, Make and [CMake](https://cmake.org) installed.